 - Travel Media Association of Canada

 - British Guild of Travel Writers

 Become a Travel Writer Today

 In some ways, becoming a travel writer is easy once you know what travel writing is.
 However, it is not always an easy path because of high competition and low rates of pay.

 With the range of travel writing options and ways to improve your writing in this post, you can get started today.
 You are in a place to succeed.
 You have all the information you need to start your dream of being a travel writer.

 Whether it’s destination articles, blogging for yourself or writing for National Geographic…

-There’s a big world out there just waiting for you to explore and write about it.
+When life returns to normal, there’s a big world out for you to explore and write about.